MuditNautiyal-21/EagleEyes-QBlock-Vision-AI/Readme.md

 ## Known Limitations

-- **YOLO hallucinations** - False positives can increase when the recovery pass is triggered at very low confidence thresholds
+* **YOLO hallucinations** — False positives can increase when the recovery pass is triggered at very low confidence thresholds
-- **Ink density sensitivity** - Changes in printer exposure or lighting conditions can shift grayscale/dark-ratio values outside calibrated ranges
+* **Ink density sensitivity** — Changes in printer exposure or lighting conditions can shift grayscale/dark-ratio values outside calibrated ranges
-- **Single ticket layout** - Currently tuned for specific Q-Block layouts (14 or 21 markers); new layouts require re-calibration
+* **Single ticket layout** — Currently tuned for specific Q-Block layouts (14 or 21 markers); new layouts require re-calibration

+---

+## My Role

+I served as **Team Lead** for Team Affida (4 members), responsible for:
+- Designing the 4-gate validation pipeline architecture
+- Building the core detection engine (`qblock_engine.py`) and OpenCV dashboard
+- Calibrating inference thresholds to achieve 99.91% accuracy on the production dataset
+- Coordinating with Nissha Medical Technologies on acceptance criteria and deployment requirements

 ---